dominodatalab/python-domino/README.md

   environment variable.
 * *domino_token_file:* (Optional) Path to domino token file containing auth token.
 If not provided the library will expect to find one in the DOMINO_TOKEN_FILE environment variable.
+* *auth_token:* (Optional) Authentication token

 Note:
-1. In case both api_key and domino_token_file are available, then preference will be given to domino_token_file.
+1. The authentication preference should always be given to the authentication token.
+If it's not passed, the path to domino token file takes precedence, otherwise the API key is used.
+If none of these three parameters are passed, then preference will be given to the domino token file from the corresponding environment variable, then to the API key from the corresponding environment variable.
 2. By default the log level is set to `INFO`, to set log level to `DEBUG`, set `DOMINO_LOG_LEVEL` environment variable to `DEBUG`
 <hr>